giddyinc/boxed-injector/README.md

 This is a set of lightweight Dependency Injection components that can be used in both client and server javascript code.

-There are 4 components.
+There are 2 components.

 1. Injector (Dependency Injection Container)
-2. Locator (Service Locator, which leverages the DI Container)
+2. Locator (Service Locator, which exposes the DI Container)

-3. [Inject](lib/Inject/README.md) (Higher Order Component for resolving dependencies declaratively into React containers) - [See separate README](lib/Inject/README.md)
-4. [Injectable](lib/Injectable/README.md) (Wrapper around React Components for directly injecting resolved props) - [See separate README](lib/Injectable/README.md)
+For client side development with React, there are additional helper utilities in [boxed-injector-react](https://github.com/giddyinc/boxed-injector-react)

 ## Installation